andrewdavidmackenzie/flow/guide/src/describing/features.md

 * Runtime functions for
     * Retrieving arguments from the flow's invocation
     * STDIN/STDOUT/STDERR
-    * Retieving the value of Environment Variables
+    * Retrieving the value of Environment Variables